sirupsen/vim-execrus/README.md

 ```

 The new option here is `condition`.
 The current file name must match this
 string, otherwise this plugin is simply ignored.
+You can use Vim regex here.

 Since a Gemfile also has the `ruby` filetype there would normally be a conflict.
 Conflicts are resolved by the priority system.
 In this case, `Ruby Gemfile` has